 Email marketing remains one of the most cost-effective ways to communicate with your customers.
 In fact, one study found that for every $1 spent, email has an average return of $38.
 The inbox is a great place to re-engage with your customers and prompt them towards another purchase.

 On top of this, emails tied to your loyalty program perform 14 times better than regular marketing emails.
+They offer the opportunity to mail rewards directly to your customers’ inbox so they will keep returning to your store.
 But how can you measure if they’re driving real results?
-In this blog, we take a look at the key marketing metrics you can use to monitor the success of your loyalty emails.
+In this blog, we take a look at the key marketing metrics you can use to monitor the success of your loyalty emails:

-Open rates are one of the best ways to tell whether your loyalty emails are getting your shoppers’ attention.
+Open rates are one of the best ways to tell whether the approach you’re taking to mail rewards is getting your shoppers’ attention.

 If your percentage is high, this shows that your loyalty members trust your brand.
 They have confidence that you’re going to serve them appropriate, personal content and want to hear what you have to say.